General Education (Professional Education Undergraduate Majors)

-Rationale for the General Education for Professional Studies Majors
+Rationale for the General Education for Professional Education Majors

 The following majors must complete these requirements for graduation, either at Vanguard University or through articulated transfer coursework.
 Additional requirements for graduation can be found under Academic Policies and Procedures here